lead generation

 By comparing CPL across different channels and campaigns,

-you can identify which sources are delivering
+you can identify which sources deliver

 the best value and adjust your budget accordingly.